Sony is getting increasingly confident. Gordon asks if it is with due cause?

 While the leading developer Toshiba can count NEC, Sanyo, New Line, Paramount, Universal and Warner Bros amongst its supporters for HD DVD, it pales into comparison with Apple, Dell, HP, Hitachi, LG, Mitsubishi, Panasonic, Pioneer, Philips, Samsung, Sharp, TDK, Thomson, Twentieth Century Fox and Walt Disney who have already declared their collective love for Sony’s Blu-ray.

 Even in the console wars it looks bleak for HD DVD, since Blu-ray will come as standard on the PlayStation 3 which is expected to lead to market (Sony apparently swallows an extra $100 per machine to incorporate it).
 By contrast, Microsoft has said it “might” bolt HD DVD onto the Xbox 360 at a later date, though initial machines will ship with a standard DVD drive.

 All of which makes it rather strange that Toshiba appeared so unwilling to compromise with Sony in talks over a universal next generation standard.
 After all, it is one thing to declare faith in your brand; it is another to go down with the ship.
-Furthermore, the announced delays to HD DVD equipment destroy the early marketplace advantage the format was thought to have over Blu-ray.
+Furthermore, the recently announced delays to HD DVD equipment destroy the early marketplace advantage the format was thought to have over Blu-ray.

 In sum, Sony clearly senses blood and it already appears to be going in for the kill.
 It will be significant to see if Toshiba counters these remarks with similarly ambitious statements of its own, but I predict there is more chance of a deathly silence…